showlab/WorldGUI/README.md

 ## 🙏 Acknowledgement

+- We express our great thanks to Kaiming Yang, Mingyi Yan, Wendi Yu for their hard work for data ananotation and baseline testing.

 - [OOTB (Computer Use)](https://github.com/showlab/computer_use_ootb?tab=readme-ov-file): Computer Use OOTB is an out-of-the-box (OOTB) solution for Desktop GUI Agent, including API-based (Claude 3.5 Computer Use) and locally-running models (ShowUI, UI-TARS).

 - [ShowUI](https://github.com/showlab/ShowUI): Open-source, End-to-end, Lightweight, Vision-Language-Action model for GUI Agent & Computer Use.